 Clinical interests: Type 2 Diabetes, Immunization, Contraception, Common Cold, Hypertension, Influenza, Heart Problems, ...
 (Read more)

-Dr. Danalyn Rayner specializes in family medicine.
-Her areas of expertise include obesity, immunization (preventive vaccines), and common cold.
-Dr. Rayner is in-network for Medicare insurance.
-Before completing her residency at a hospital affiliated with the University of Wyoming, Dr. Rayner attended medical school at the University of Wisconsin School of Medicine and Public Health.
-Her professional affiliations include the University of Wisconsin (UW) Health and the University Hospital.
-Unfortunately, Dr. Rayner is not accepting new patients at this time.
+Dr. Danalyn Rayner practices family medicine in Stoughton, WI.
+Her clinical interests include obesity, immunization (preventive vaccines), and common cold.
+She takes Medicare insurance.
+Dr. Rayner attended the University of Wisconsin School of Medicine and Public Health for medical school and subsequently trained at a hospital affiliated with the University of Wyoming for residency.
+She is affiliated with the University of Wisconsin (UW) Health and the University Hospital.
+Unfortunately, Dr. Rayner is not currently accepting new patients.

 Clinical interests: Heart Problems, Type 2 Diabetes, Sports Physicals, Obesity, Immunization, Skin Issues, ...
 (Read more)

-Dr. Vernon Partello's medical specialty is family medicine.
-His patients gave him an average rating of 4.5 out of 5 stars.
-He honors Medicare insurance.
-Dr. Partello studied medicine at Ross University School of Medicine.
+Dr. Vernon Partello specializes in family medicine.
+He is rated 4.5 stars out of 5 by his patients.
+He accepts Medicare insurance.
+Dr. Partello graduated from Ross University School of Medicine.

-Dr. Harrison Tong's specialty is family medicine.
+Dr. Harrison Tong practices family medicine in Stoughton, WI and Edgerton, WI.
 He accepts the following insurance: Medicare and Kaiser Permanente.
-He graduated from Des Moines University, College of Osteopathic Medicine.
+Dr. Tong graduated from Des Moines University, College of Osteopathic Medicine.

 Conditions / Treatments